privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

 git clone https://github.com/privacybydesign/yivi-frontend-packages && cd yivi-frontend-packages
 ```

-Examples for the browser and for nodejs are included in the `examples` folder.
+Examples for the browser and for Node.js are included in the `examples` folder.
 In this guide we will use the `yivi-frontend` example for browsers to realize the example webpage.
 This example has to be installed first.
 ```shell
 cd examples/browser/yivi-frontend/
 npm install